wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 * To Add a product Via Shortcode, go to the Content editor for an existing page/post (or create a new post/page), add **[AMAZONPRODUCTS asin="XXXXXXXXXX"]** where XXXXXXXXXX is the Amazon ASIN/ISBN10 number.
 Then update or save the Page/Post.
 You can add as many products this way as you like (up to 10 per shortcode).
 Just keep in mind that there is a call made to the Amazon API for each shortcode added, so adding too many products could cause a noticable increase in page loading time.

 = My Products are coming up blank - what do I do? =
-* Most likely the reson is your server does not support external URL call using the file_get_contents() function.
+* Most likely the reason is your server does not support external URL call using the file_get_contents() function.
 If you don't have access to your sites php.ini file to change the settings (most people don't), then on the options pages for the plugin, change the API get method to "CURL" and save the settings.
 This will fix the problem in most cases.
 * Another common cause is that the API keys are not the correct ones.
 Be sure you have the Product Advertising keys - if they are not, the plugin will not return an error and not display the products.

 = I Want to Change the Look of the Products - can you do that for me? =
-* I would love to say yes, but we cannot make custom changes for everyone that askes - there are just not enough hours in the day - if you REALLY want us to do it for you, contact us - and for a small fee, we will give you whatever look/style you want.
+* I would love to say yes, but we cannot make custom changes for everyone that asks - there are just not enough hours in the day - if you REALLY want us to do it for you, contact us - and for a small fee, we will give you whatever look/style you want.
 Keep in mind that your theme has a lot to do with the way your products look.
 You can tweak the look yourself if you have experience with CSS styles.
 The options page have a style for each element displayed in the product, so you can tweak it however you like.
 If you screw it up - just reset it back to the default and start over.

 = My product shows up fine, but there is no price - what's wrong? =